Más bonita que ninguna

-Más bonita que ninguna is a 1965 Spanish musical comedy film directed by Luis César Amadori.
+Más bonita que ninguna is a 1965 Spanish-Argentine musical comedy film directed by Luis César Amadori.
 It stars Spanish singer and actress Rocío Dúrcal and Italian actor Luigi Giuliani.
+The project served as a foundational film in a multi-movie collaboration between Dúrcal and director Amadori throughout the mid-to-late 1960s, designed to launch her out of teenage roles and solidify her career as a mainstream musical star.

 The script, story, and dialogue were written by Jesús María de Arozamena and Gabriel Peña (Amadori's pseudonym).
 The film's main theme of the same name, performed by Dúrcal, was enormously popular at the time.
-Furthermore, two of the film's songs ("Los dos" and "Los borrachos," a version of "Borracho") were composed by the popular band of the time, Los Brincos.
-During filming, Dúrcal met her future husband, Junior, who was a member of Los Brincos at the time.
+Furthermore, two of the film's songs ("Los dos" and "Los borrachos," a version of "Borracho") were composed by the popular rock band of the time, Los Brincos.
+During filming, Dúrcal met her future husband, Antonio Morales (better known as "Junior"), who was a member of Los Brincos at the time.

-Other songs on the soundtrack were composed by de Arozamena and Fernando Moraleda, and by Augusto Algueró and Antonio Guijarro.
+Plot

-Plot summary
+Roberto (Luigi Giuliani) and Luisa (Rocío Dúrcal) are a young couple whose relationship is built on mutual, minor deceits.
+Luisa claims to work as a straightforward operator at the Telefónica telecommunications office, while she actually makes her living selling cigarettes at a vibrant cabaret named "The Green Windmill" (El molino de viento verde).

-Luisa (Dúrcal) and Roberto (Giuliani) are a couple in love who, despite this, are not as sincere to each other as they should be.
-Luisa claims she works at Telefónica when she is actually a match girl at the El Molino Verde cabaret, something she hasn't told her boyfriend.
-She is greatly surprised when she discovers that the same venue is hosting a bachelor party, organized specifically for Roberto, who is about to marry a wealthy heiress.
-To fight for his love, Luisa will adopt the role of "Luisito," her twin brother, and under this guise, she will confront Roberto and his future in-laws.
+Luisa's life is upended when she unexpectedly discovers that a massive bachelor party is being planned at the cabaret in honor of Roberto, who is secretly arranged to marry a wealthy socialite heiress.
+Infuriated by the betrayal, Luisa plots revenge by adopting a male alter-ego named "Luisito."
+Disguised as a young man, she confronts Roberto directly within the cabaret, triggering a cascade of comedic misunderstandings, musical numbers, and gender-swapping situations.